 South End Art Hop

-Every year in early September, the artists and art studios in the art center of Burlington open their doors and welcome locals and travelers alike for the South End Art Hop (Pine St).
+Every year in early September, the artists and art studios in the art center open their doors and welcome locals and travelers alike for the South End Art Hop (Pine St).

 The Art Hop is a true weekend-long celebration of the South End Arts District, and it has been going for almost 30 years!